-- Alternative energy sources: Experiments with wind and solar power, biofuels and fuel cells are ongoing and could be useful in the future.
+- Alternative energy sources: experiments with wind and solar power, biofuels and fuel cells are ongoing and could be useful in the future.

-What should the EU and Member States do to reduce air pollution from ships?
+What should the EU and member states do to reduce air pollution from ships?

-Transport & Environment has formulated a series of recommendations for the EU and its member states.
+T&E has formulated a series of recommendations for the EU and its member states.
 These include:

 - Transpose the international IMO standards for NOx emissions into EU law and adopt additional EU legislation to address NOx emissions from the existing fleet.

 - Extend SECA and NECA standards to the rest of the EU seas: Mediterranean, Adriatic, Black and Irish Seas and the North East Atlantic.